 Sometimes just the sound of a language is reason enough to get interested in learning it.
 So many people agree that French is the sexiest language in the world.
 For me, I really enjoy the sound of Vietnamese.
 I discovered Vietnamese music a few years ago and have since then been dabbling in the language.
 Years later, I still get butterflies when I listen to Vietnamese music, and each time I hear it, I get reminded how much I want to improve and continue learning.
 If you don’t like hearing a language, you won’t want to study it.

-3. Which language do you see yourself using in future?
+3. Which one do you see yourself using in the future?

 4. Cultural reasons

 Is there a particular culture that you are interested in, respect, and feel like you could adapt to?
 Perhaps the structure, politeness and perceived rigorousness of the Japanese culture is something you find stability and order in.
 Or maybe you’re not afraid of straightforward conversations and saying things as they are – then maybe Korean is for you as Koreans are more direct than the Japanese.
 Maybe you’ve been watching traveling to France since you were young.
 Enjoying the culture of a language will help create unique learning opportunities and keep you interested in the language.

 5. Available resources and native speakers

 Ask yourself for which language you can most easily find native speakers and resources right now.
 (Read further to find my resource list for various languages!)